OXID-eSales/github-actions/README.md

 # Overview

 This repository contains re-usable GitHub workflows and actions for the OXID-eSales repositories.

 ## Workflows

+- [dispatch-release](docs/workflows/dispatch-release.md): This workflow prepares a github-actions-release
-- [universal_workflow_light](docs/workflows/universal_workflow_light.md): This configurable workflow relies
+- [merge-release](docs/workflows/merge-release.md): This workflow updates the tags after merging a release branch into main
+- [push-validate_workflows](docs/workflows/push-validate_workflows.md): Validates the workflow and YAML files after a push
-on test and install scripts provided in the respective repositories.
+- [universal_workflow_light](docs/workflows/universal_workflow_light.md): This configurable workflow relies on test and install scripts provided in the respective repositories.

 ## Actions